Intelligent Medicine®

 Your moderate fat intake may be lower than you describe.
 Increase your intake of the following foods to incorporate healthy fats into your diet:

-Remember that even though your LDL is considered high, the particle size is most important to determine your risk for cardiovascular events.
+Remember that even though your LDL is considered high, the particle size is most important.
+Get a VAPS or NMR test to determine whether your LDL is mostly pattern A or pattern B. You’re shooting for pattern A which a low-carb, high-fat diet will help you achieve.

-Supplements to help increase HDL are fish oil and niacin.
-Keep in mind when taking high-dose niacin long-term, it is important to have your liver function monitored by your healthcare practitioner.
+Supplements to help increase HDL are bergamot (that lovely fragrance in Earl Grey tea) and niacin.
+When taking niacin long-term, it is important to have your liver function monitored by your doctor.

 To your health!